Ayms/node-Tor/README.md

 Socks requests are passed transparently, websockets and direct proxys can send usual HTTP GET requests for example or specific customized requests to pass parameters that you need to node-Tor, see below.

-It is planned to add some changes mechanisms to incoming streams in order not to allow fingerprinting.
+It is planned to add some changes mechanisms to incoming streams in order not to ease fingerprinting.

 ## node-Tor OP options :